sfarrens/sf_deconvolve/README.md

 This repository contains a Python code designed for PSF deconvolution and analysis.

-The directory ``lib`` contains all of the primary functions and classes used for optimisation and analysis. ``functions`` contains some additional generic functions and tools.
+The directory ``lib`` contains all of the primary functions and classes used for optimisation and analysis.
 ![](docs/images/example_image.png)

 <a name="depend_anchor"></a>